JacksonBates/fcc-git-nomic/RULES.md

 Players cast their votes by commenting on open Pull Requests.

 ## 4 - Citizenship Rights
 A player cannot propose a new rule if there are any outstanding proposals they have not personally cast a vote on.
 They must check the open Pull Requests and cast votes.
 If the number of votes required to pass or reject a rule have already been cast, they do not need to vote.

+## 5 - Stickers
+If a rule is accepted,the player that proposed it will be awarded a 3x3cm hexagonal laptop sticker.
+The number of stickers will be tracked on the wiki.
+(The stickers exist in-game only, unfortunately)